 FUN THINGS TO DO IN SAINT JOHN WITH KIDS

 It’s safe to say that you’re traveling to St. John with kids so you can enjoy the jaw-dropping, glorious beaches of Saint John.
-The following list of beaches are all a short walk from the parking lot and have public bathrooms available.
+The following list of beaches are all a short walk from the parking lot and has public bathrooms available.

 Here’s our list of easy to get to, family-friendly beaches in St. John:

 - MAHO BAY: (BEST ALL AROUND BEACH) Maho Beach is a stunning beach that also doesn’t disappoint.
-With a long swath of powdery white sand, you could spend all day here taking turns to snorkel, stand up paddle board, and build sand castles.
-The water is shallow for a long way out and wave free.
+With a long swath of powdery white sand, you could spend all day here taking turns to snorkel, stand up paddleboard, and build sandcastles.
+The water is shallow for a long way out and wave-free.
 Across the street from the beach are beach rentals, food and drinks, and bathrooms.

 - FRANCIS BAY: (QUIETER BEACH) Francis Bay Beach is the last of the North Shore beaches and is a wonderful respite for anyone wanting a quieter, calm beach.
 There is no food or beach rentals so have everything you need before you go.
 Calm, blue, shallow water makes it perfect for young kids.

 - HAWKSNEST BEACH: (BEST FOR WAVES) A favorite amongst locals, Hawksnest Bay, is perfect for the family that wants to romp around in the waves of the ocean.
 The waves are mostly moderate but they provide enough action for kids.
-Depending on the time of day, the beach can be a vary narrow strip.
+Depending on the time of day, the beach can be a very narrow strip.
 If you want shade, go in the afternoon!
-No rentals or food available at this beach.
+No rentals or food are available at this beach.

-- HONEYMOON BEACH: (BEST FOR AMENITIES) Honeymoon Beach, located in Caneel Bay, is a gorgeous, family friendly beach that has food, ample beach rentals, umbrellas, tours, and everything you could need.
+- HONEYMOON BEACH: (BEST FOR AMENITIES) Honeymoon Beach, located in Caneel Bay, is a gorgeous, family-friendly beach that has food, ample beach rentals, umbrellas, tours, and everything you could need.
 The only thing…it’s costly.
 It’s “free” to enter the beach, but if you drive there, you’ll park and have to pay the $10 price per person to be shuttled to the beach.
 Walking it is not an option.
 If you don’t want to pay the shuttle price, you could opt to hike the Lind Point Trail to Honeymoon Beach.
-It’s a 2.3 mile loop that’s rated as easy.
+It’s a 2.3-mile loop that’s rated as easy.
 It’s a good option for families that enjoy hiking, but if you don’t and aren’t up for spending money on the shuttle, visit other beaches.

 TIP: We visited in the slow season, so crowds at the beaches were pretty sparse all day.
 Parking and space for everyone were easy to get.
 That greatly affected our experience of the beach.
 If you are visiting in the high season, the beaches could get crowded, and finding parking might be challenging.
 Your best bet is to arrive early in the morning or late afternoon if you want to snag a picnic bench and/or a parking spot.